-- Identifying, retaining, and preserving the historic roof and any roof elements such as dormers, gutters, and chimneys in terms of materials, texture, decoration, form, and dimensions.
-Materials and methods used for repair match the historic materials and methods used - Maintaining and repairing historic penthouses - Additional roof drainage such as downspouts, gutters, and scuppers are not visible from primary facades - Only replacing historic materials that are beyond repair and replacing historic materials with in-kind materials.
+- · Identifying, retaining, and preserving the historic roof and any roof elements such as dormers, gutters, and chimneys in terms of materials, texture, decoration, form, and dimensions.
+Materials and methods used for repair match the historic materials and methods used - · Additional roof drainage such as downspouts, gutters, and scuppers are not visible from primary facades - · Only replacing historic materials that are beyond repair and replacing historic materials with in-kind materials.
 If replacement of the historic material is not technically feasible, the replacement material is matched as closely as possible to the historic material in terms of color, texture, dimensions, and design

-- Replacement of materials which are deteriorated beyond repair or can no longer be obtained for in-kind replacement with substitute materials that mimic the historic materials in dimension, color, design, texture, and appearance - Addition of new rooftop features such as a penthouse or modern rooftop equipment that are sensitive to the historic character of the building in terms of scale, materials, and design.
-The incorporation of new penthouses or rooftop equipment is not visible or minimally visible from the public right-of-way
+· Replacement of materials which are deteriorated beyond repair or can no longer be obtained for in-kind replacement with substitute materials that mimic the historic materials in dimension, color, design, texture, and appearance

-- · Alteration of roof form or pitch - Addition of a penthouse or rooftop equipment within the line of sight from the public rightof-way - Replacement of historic materials with modern materials in lieu of repairing or replacing in-kind - Removal or addition of prominent roof elements that are incompatible with the building's design
+- · Alteration of roof form or pitch - · Replacement of historic materials with modern materials in lieu of repairing or replacing in-kind - · Removal or addition of prominent roof elements that are incompatible with the building's design